LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 Once you’ve finished handling a client’s inquiry, and the client confirms that their inquiry is resolved, close and hide the conversation as follows:

 a.
 In the conversation window, click the small arrow (top right corner), and choose Close conversation.
-The conversation ends but the connection remains open (and is still accessible on the My Connections tab, App Connections tab, and in the bottom bar).
+The conversation ends but the connection remains open (and is still accessible on the My Conversations tab, All Conversations tab, and in the bottom bar).

 b.
 Open the Summary widget and type in the conversation summary.
 The summary is saved automatically when you type it.

 c.
 In the conversation window, click the small arrow (top right corner) and choose Hide conversation.
-The conversation is now resolved and no longer displayed on the My Connections tab or on the App Connections tab.
+The conversation is now resolved and no longer displayed on the My Conversations tab or on the App Connections tab.

 ## Where can I view summaries of resolved conversations?

-On the Engagement history tab, click an engagement to see its summary.
+On the Conversation History tab, click an engagement to see its summary.

 ## Why don’t I see any agents in the agents list?